scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 }
 ```

-Note that the rational for this encoding is to allow users to convert from the opaque type
+Note that the rationale for this encoding is to allow users to convert from the opaque type
 and the underlying type in constant time.
 Users have to be able to tag complex type structures
 without having to reallocate, iterate over or inspect it.